 Online: This is an online task, but you do not need to send me the code that you write.
 It just needs to work when I test it online.
-The general rules in section 4.1 (page 42) apply.
-To request a regrade, see 3.4 (page 40).
+The general rules in section C.1 (page 127) apply.
+To request a regrade, see B.4 (page 125).

 Summary: Program the high-low guessing game to run online.
-This requires a hidden field to hold the number being guessed.
+This gives us practice using hidden fields.